 The District is subject to the budget requirements of state law.
-The resolution authorizing appropriations of each fund sets the level by which expenditures cannot legally exceed appropriations.
-Total personal services, materials and services, capital outlay, debt service, interfund transactions, operating contingency and unappropriated balance are the levels of control established by resolution.
-The detail budget document, however, is required to contain more specific detailed information for the above-mentioned expenditure categories.
+The resolution authorizing appropriations of each fund sets the level by which expenditures cannot legally exceed appropriations for the major object class.
+The legal level of appropriation for the General Fund is at the organizational unit level.
+The detail budget document, however, is required to contain more specific detailed information for expenditure categories including total personnel services, materials and services, capital outlay, debt service, interfund transactions, operating contingency and unappropriated balances.